tickelton/ghdecoy/README.md

 When running the script you will typically only have to provide your github username and the way ghdecoy is supposed to fill your graph.
-Currently the following two modes are supported: fill   : fill all occurrences of 5 or more consecutive
+Currently the following two modes are supported:

+ * fill   : fill all occurrences of 5 or more consecutive days without commits with random noise.
-           days without commits with random noise append : same as fill, but only fills the blank space after the last existing commit
+ * append : same as fill, but only fills the blank space after the last existing commit.
+ * DATE[-DATE][,...] : with DATE being of the format YYYYMMMDD.
+Randomizes only the given date(s).
+See man page for details.

 EXAMPLE
 -------